Fisher and Hardie

-Supporters of the ideas of Henry George were behind the founding of labour parties in Australia and the UK, and Andrew Fisher and Keir Hardie became early leaders of those parties.
+Supporters of the ideas of Henry George were behind the founding of labour parties in Australia and the UK.
+Andrew Fisher and Keir Hardie became early leaders of their respective parties.

 Despite the Asquith Liberal Party government having introduced the land tax in the UK “People’s Budget” of 1909—only to have it defeated in the House of Lords—the fact that the Labour Party also favoured the introduction of a land tax began to diminish the popularity of the longer-established Liberal Party.
 Whilst a land tax remains a plank in the UK Liberal Party platform, in the Labour Party’s wish for respectability [hello, Tony Blair!] a land tax has disappeared from its aspirations altogether.
 That suits banking and speculative interests down to the ground (so to speak).